Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 #### 3.1.2.2 Frame Time Counter
 Since the frame time graph by itself does not provide exact information we need another UI component - the frame time counter displays 3 values: max, min and current delta time values in milliseconds.
 #### 3.1.2.3 Renderer Statistics
-The profiler will additionally provide a simple renderer statistics: the current count of all vertices that are being renderer in this frame, the draw call count and whether VSync is enabled.
+The profiler will additionally provide basic renderer statistics: the current count of all vertices that are being renderer in this frame, the draw call count and whether VSync is enabled.

 <!--SCENE HIERARCHY PANEL-->
 ### 3.1.3 Scene Hierarchy Window